 Diprolene AF Description

-DIPROLENE® AF Cream 0.05% contains betamethasone dipropionate USP, a synthetic adrenocorticosteroid, for dermatologic use in an emollient base.
+Diprolene AF (augmented betamethasone dipropionate) Cream 0.05% contains betamethasone dipropionate USP, a synthetic adrenocorticosteroid, for topical use in a cream base.
 Betamethasone, an analog of prednisolone, has a high degree of corticosteroid activity and a slight degree of mineralocorticoid activity.
 Betamethasone dipropionate is the 17,21-dipropionate ester of betamethasone.

 Chemically, betamethasone dipropionate is 9-fluoro-11β,17,21-trihydroxy-16β-methylpregna-1,4-diene-3,20-dione 17,21-dipropionate, with the empirical formula C28H37FO7, a molecular weight of 504.6, and the following structural formula: